Bdkelly/BenKelly_MnM4SDS_project_draft/README.md

 Solar Farm Finder

 Idea:
-identify areas with large amounts of sunlight through out the day
+identify areas with large amounts of sunlight through out the year